 Yousef Al Otaiba’s Background and Education

-Ambassador Al Otaiba studied international relations from Georgetown University, after graduating from Cairo American College.
+Ambassador Al Otaiba studied international relations at Georgetown University, after graduating from Cairo American College.
 He also attended the Industrial College of the US Armed Forces at the National Defense University as an International Fellow.